Aftermath: 47 - Chimes at Midnight (2015)

 He brings a single-minded focus to his days.
 He tries.

 The nights?
-They are OUT of control.
-It is utterly infuriating.
+They are beyond his control.

 UNACCEPTABLE.